Visiting an island usually sounds like a dream holiday.

 Check Miss Ann boat trips out, it’s really worth if you are looking for paradise!

-That is a privilege that some cruise line company offer: go to a remote private island.
+That is a privilege that some cruise line companies offer: go to a remote private island.

 The beach is as beautiful as a postcard and you can enjoy lots of related activities.